GuancheGamer/landing/docs/README.md

 * LAN version of Plutonium T6 with limited online functionality released on December 24th, 2018
 * ZoneTool and it's source released on September 19, 2019
 * T6 client re-released on January 20, 2020
-* IW5 client re-released on April 12, 2020
+* IW5 client re-released and anticheat tested on April 12, 2020
+* Rust and the AK-74u are re-added to MW3 on April 26, 2020
+* T6 major overhaul and anticheat is released August 16, 2020
-* A T6 charity tournament which raised 24.000 USD was held on October 28, 2020
+* A T6 charity tournament with notable streamers such as OpTic Hitch and Dr. Disrespect raised 24.000 USD, this was held on October 28, 2020
+* The Intervention is ported to MW3 on December 24, 2020
 * T4 client released on April 9, 2021
 * IW5 custom GSC support released on May 12, 2021
 * More to come soon!

-## Plutonium Staff Structure
+### Plutonium Staff Structure

 Plutonium is made up of volunteer staff - including but not limited to; Community Moderators, Quality Assurance, Developers (Web, Infrastructure, C++, ASM etc.) and Content Creators.
 The Staff Team is split into 3 categories: